Aubrey Lavery Meyers

 Robert D. Graham

-Mr. Graham is a Vice President of Contran Corporation.
-He is responsible for legal matters for certain companies within the Contran organization, including serving as the Executive Vice President and General Counsel for Kronos Worldwide, Inc., and Vice President and General Counsel of NL Industries, Inc. Mr. Graham previously was a member of the Board of Directors, Executive Vice President and General Counsel of Software Spectrum, Inc., a global business software and technical services provider.
+Mr. Graham is an Executive Vice President of Contran Corporation.
+He also serves as Executive Vice President – Chief Legal Officer of Valhi, Inc., Executive Vice President for Kronos Worldwide, Inc., and President & Chief Executive Officer of NL Industries, Inc. Mr. Graham previously was a member of the Board of Directors, Executive Vice President and General Counsel of Software Spectrum, Inc., a global business software and technical services provider.
 In addition, Mr. Graham was a partner with Locke Lord, LLP (formally Locke Purnell Rain Harrell) in Dallas, concentrating on corporate and securities law.
 He is the recipient of the 2008 Robert H. Dedman Award for Ethics and Law from the Texas General Counsel Forum.

 Elizabeth (Betsy) A. Healy